firephinx/mklz-fps/README.md

 ## List of Work by Each Student

 Matthew wrote all of the Go code while Kevin worked on the Java sorting and CUDA benchmarking programs.
 In addition, Matthew made the presentation while Kevin worked on the final report.
+Overall, an even work distribution.

 ----
 ****